 As you can see, that is a massive range of different conditions.
 Particularly as anxiety often comes in combination with another condition too, like depression for example.

 The common thing with most of these conditions, particularly things like GAD, is worrying.
 We’re not just talking the odd bit of worry either.
 We’re talking about something which can become so all-consuming, that people’s lives are dramatically affected by it.
 Some may be so anxious that they become housebound.

 What does anxiety feel like?

 We can only really talk from our own experiences here.
 Anxiety can be all-consuming.
 At best, it can feel like your stomach is in knots.
 At worst it can lead to panic attacks, where you feel like you actually may die!
-Some times you feel like you can’t even sleep because you cannot switch off your brain.
+Sometimes you feel like you can’t even sleep because you cannot switch off your brain.

-When you write this all down, it can seem really trivial, but an anxiety brain doesn’t understand this.
+When you write this all down, it can seem really trivial, but an anxious brain doesn’t understand this.
 To that person, all these issues, no matter how unlikely they are, are bound to happen to them and all at the same time!

 How do you treat anxiety?

 There are many different schools of thought on how you can treat anxiety.
 Some people need to take prescribed medication, whereas others can manage their anxiety through other means.